Dr Rachel Lowe

 I graduated from the University of East Anglia in 2004 with a First Class BSc (Hons) in Meteorology and Oceanography with a year in Europe.
 I spent one year at the University of Granada, Spain, reading Environmental Science.
 In 2007, I completed an MSc with distinction in Geophysical Hazards at University College London (UCL), where I received a UCL Graduate Masters Award.
 In 2011, I obtained a PhD in Mathematics at the University of Exeter (PhD Thesis: Spatio-temporal modelling of climate-sensitive disease risk: towards an early warning system for dengue in Brazil).
 Alongside my PhD, I was a Network Facilitator for the Leverhulme Trust funded project EUROBRISA: a EURO-BRazilian Initiative for improving South American seasonal forecasts.
 During the project, I collaborated with climate scientists and public health experts in Brazil, which resulted in my continuing participation in the Brazilian Climate and Health Observatory.

-From 2010-2012, I was a Visiting Scientist at the International Centre for Theoretical Physics, where I worked with the Malawi Ministry of Health to develop predictive models for malaria and a platform to integrate climate information and rural telemedicine.
-From 2012-2016, I was a Postdoctoral Scientist and Head of Climate Services for Health at the Catalan Institute for Climate Sciences (IC3).
+From 2010-2012, I was a Visiting Scientist at the International Centre for Theoretical Physics in Trieste, Italy, where I worked with the Malawi Ministry of Health to develop predictive models for malaria and a platform to integrate climate information and rural telemedicine.
+From 2012-2016, I was a Postdoctoral Scientist and Head of Climate Services for Health at the Catalan Institute for Climate Sciences (IC3) in Barcelona, Spain.
 I have worked with the World Health Organization as a temporary advisor on developing decision making tools for climate and health in Europe.
-I am on the board of Associate Editors for the journal Reports in Public Health.
+I am a visiting scholar at the Barcelona Institute for Global Health (ISGlobal).

 My research is funded by a Royal Society Dorothy Hodgkin Fellowship, supported by the Global Challenges Research Fund.
-My current project concerns modelling the impact of global environmental change on vector-borne diseases, such as dengue, Zika, chikungunya and yellow fever.
+My current project concerns modelling the impact of global environmental change on vector-borne diseases, such as dengue, Zika, chikungunya and malaria.